Typetura/CSS-Initiatives/src/pages/ruleset-interpolation/explainer.md

 ## Proposed solutions

-Below are three different proposals for this functionality.
+Below are three different proposals to add this functionality to CSS.
 I prefer the [container-animation](#container-animation-ideal-solution) direction as I find it to be the most intuitive, but there are advantages to the other two directions as well.
+There may be aspects of the [container-animation](#container-animation-ideal-solution) proposal that can be adapted to the [animation-timeline](#animation-timeline) proposal like using lengths as keyframes.
+At this stage I think it’s important to cast a wide net, assess advantages and disadvantages of differing approaches that we can consolidate and refine.

 ### Container-animation (ideal solution)

 This proposal creates a specific property focused on container interpolation as opposed to relying on animation.
 This sheds the baggage of time-based logic enabling `container-keyframes` to contain length based units.
 This proposal was [originally discussed in this gist](https://gist.github.com/scottkellum/0c29c4722394c72d311c5045a30398e5).

 The biggest _pro_ for this direction is the ability to use length values as the keyframes themselves, so it’s clear what context you are in and what is changing within that context.
+I think the added clarity of having length units in the keyframes is worth pursuing.
+CSS authors spend far too much time in online calculators to generate values that CSS itself could be making more plain.
+This is a huge problem with `clamp()` right now.

 The biggest _con_ for this direction is that it’s largely new CSS and a bit of a departure from scroll timeline and `mix()`.